 Translating the key insights of research into tangible, interactive models that can be tested & rapidly improved.

-This phase consisted primarily of:
+The ideate & prototype phase consisted primarily of:

 - Wireframing & rapid prototyping - Create numerous divergent design explorations that meet the defined user & business needs

 - UI & Interaction design - Design all the user interface elements and behaviors, & document in the design style guide